 Now is an exciting time to be embarking on a career in healthcare management.
-Not only will at least 56,000 healthcare jobs be added to the economy by 2024, but the future of the industry looks dynamic in many ways.1
+Not only will at least 56,000 healthcare management jobs be added to the economy by 2024, but the future of the industry looks dynamic in many ways.1

 With the continued updates being made to healthcare policy in the U.S., the variety and volume of services will continue to grow.
 Additionally, many healthcare managers will retire in the coming years as the baby boomer population exits the workforce.1

-Healthcare Management: Working Your Way Up
+Working Your Way Up in Healthcare Management

 While a career in healthcare typically starts at entry level an advanced degree can help you rise faster.
 A solid knowledge of business administration and principles is useful even in entry-level roles.